datacenter/acitoolkit/docs/source/connectionsearch.rst

     attribute would typically be used in conjunction with the *tenant* attribute, but that is not required.

+    **contract**: The name of a contract can be specified and only connections that use contract(s) with that name will be selected.
+Note that the contact name cannot be further qualified with the tenant name.
+However, the tenant name can be one of the attributes, but that will limit the result to only endpoints that are under that tenant.

     **sip**: The source IP address or source subnet.
 When entering an address, it should be in the defacto standard form of *a.b.c.d*.
 For example, 10.2.5.8.
 When entering a subnet, it should take the form of *a.b.c.d/s* where "s" is the length of the subnet mask.
 Any of the prefix digits that are omitted are assumed to be zero.
 For example, *192/8* is equivalent to *192.0.0.0/8* and *192/16* is equivalent to *192.0.0.0/16*.
 The *sip* attribute does not accept the "*" wild-card.

-    Note that when doing a search for a specific IP or subnet and a match with a *less* or *more* specific subnet or address is found, only the portion of the two values that overlap are displayed.
-For example, if the search is for *sip=192.168/16* and the configuration has a source subnet equal to *0/0*, the results will display *192.168.0.0/16* in the first column.
-Similarly, if the configuration has a source IP equal to *192.168.5.4*, the results will display *192.168.5.4/32* in the first column.

-    In general, only the overlap of the search criteria and the configuration will be displayed for addresses and filters in the results.
+    Note that when doing a search where the matching criteria can be either more or less specific than the field in the policy, the result displayed with be value in the policy.
+For example, if a search is done for *sip=1.2.3.0/24* and there is a L3Out that has the address *1.2/16* that matches that *sip*, the output result will show *1.2/16*.
+Similarly, if there is an EPG with addresses *1.2.3.4/32* and *1.2.3.89/32*, the result displayed in the source column will be *1.2.3.4/32* and *1.2.3.89/32*.

     **dip**: The destination IP address or destination subnet.
 See **sip** above for how this attribute works.